 Ceramic coatings provide long-lasting protection for your car’s paint by creating a durable, hydrophobic layer that repels water, dirt, and contaminants.
 It helps prevent oxidation, UV damage, and chemical staining, while making the car easier to clean and maintain.
 Additionally, it enhances the gloss and depth of the paint, keeping your vehicle looking freshly detailed for years with minimal upkeep.
-This is by far one of the absolute BEST forms of paint protection you can apply.

 Steps

-1. Wash the Vehicle
+1. Wash the Vehicle (Full Guide Here)

 Use a pH-neutral car shampoo and wash mitt to clean the entire surface